 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
 This allows me to keep the site up to date and expand on resources.
-Thanks for reading!

-An Introduction to Boca de Tomatlan
+Boca de Tomatlan Jalisco

 For the most part, Boca serves as a port for the water taxis that go between Puerto Vallarta and Yelapa.